MicrosoftDocs/win32/desktop-src/shell/application-desktop-toolbars.md

 ---
-Description: 'An application desktop toolbar (also called an appbar) is a window that is similar to the Windows taskbar.' ms.assetid: 'd9f63cb1-e2cc-4a3b-a3b8-de028e0f0123'
+Description: An application desktop toolbar (also called an appbar) is a window that is similar to the Windows taskbar. ms.assetid: d9f63cb1-e2cc-4a3b-a3b8-de028e0f0123
-title: Using Application Desktop Toolbars
+title: Using Application Desktop Toolbars ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Application Desktop Toolbars